Dallas Paternity Lawyers

 The court makes decisions based on the child's best interests, so you will need a skilled Dallas family lawyer to litigate on your behalf.
 You will also need a lawyer to represent you if you are not the child's father by blood, but need to establish paternity through marriage and legal guardianship.

 Our Dallas divorce attorneys at O’Neil Wysocki P.C.
 Law have more than 90 collective years of family law experience.
-We have not one, but four board certified family law specialists that have what it takes to counsel you through this process, even if court is necessary.
+We have not one, but three board certified family law specialists that have what it takes to counsel you through this process, even if court is necessary.
 You will never have only one person handling your case, but rather an entire team of advocates on your side.
 Contact us as soon as possible to help you establish paternity and protect your fathers' rights.
 We serve clients throughout Texas!

 Call O’Neil Wysocki P.C.at (972) 852-8000!